 The Old Fire Station

-The result?
-A striking new building within the footprint of The Old Fire Station cleverly envelops a cluster of luxury apartments, seamlessly fusing contemporary design within the historic framework.
-Sympathetically crafted townhouses designed to exacting standards nestle on the first floor of the Old School House and retain character features indicative of the Victorian era, including arched windows and high ceilings.
-Encapsulating the very best of city centre living, this exceptional scheme, sensitive to the history it preserves, delivers sustainability at the very heart of the project.
-Innovative solutions including solar panels, heat recovery systems and a highly insulated façade all serve to minimise the carbon footprint of the scheme.
-Furthermore new residents are encouraged to ‘live green’ in this bike-friendly city, with on-site communal cycle storage and EV points to all parking bays.
+The result is a striking new building within the footprint of The Old Fire Station that responds to a triptych of very different frontages.
+This scheme is a great example of how we are sensitive to history and heritage while designing sustainable, modern place to live and work.
+The new townhouses are nestle on the first floor of the Old School House and retain character features indicative of the Victorian era, including arched windows and high ceilings.
+Solar panels, heat recovery systems and a highly insulated façade all serve to minimise the carbon footprint and residents have communal cycle storage and EV changing.

 Location